krzysztof-gzocha/searcher/README.md

 Did you ever seen code responsible for searching some entities basing on many different criteria?
 It can be quite a mess!
 Imagine that you have a form with 20 fields and all of them have their impact on searching conditions.
 It's maybe not a great idea to pass whole form to some service at let it parse everything in one place.
 Thanks to this library you can split the responsibility of building query criteria to several smaller classes.
 One class per filter.
-One `QueryCriteriaBuilder` per `QueryCriteria`.
-In this way inside `QueryCriteriaBuilder` you care only for one `QueryCriteria`, which makes it a lot more readable.
+One `CriteriaBuilder` per `Criteria`.
+In this way inside `CriteriaBuilder` you care only for one `Criteria`, which makes it a lot more readable.
-You can later use exactly the same `QueryCriteria` for different search, with different `QueryCriteriaBuilder` and even different `SearchingContext` which can use even different database.
+You can later use exactly the same `Criteria` for different search, with different `CriteriaBuilder` and even different `SearchingContext` which can use even different database.

 ### Installation
 You can install the library via composer by typing in terminal: